 Have you determined you don’t qualify as an entrepreneur?
 Then your income falls under the category of “earnings from other activities.”
 When the tax authorities do not regard you as self-employed, then you are “enjoying results.”
 Note that under this status you are still allowed to deduct business expenses from your income.
 However, you cannot benefit from any income tax deductions and allowances for entrepreneurs.
 Keep in mind that you might still be considered an entrepreneur for VAT purposes.

 Value Added Tax (VAT)

 Conducting business in the Netherlands requires paying VAT to the government.
-The value added tax must be paid regardless of the legal structure of your online shop.
-In order to qualify as an entrepreneur for VAT purposes, your online shop must:
+The value added tax must be paid regardless of the legal structure of your webshop.
+In order to qualify as an entrepreneur for VAT purposes, your webshop must: